 As part of the ongoing public involvement effort, and to ensure that community members within the project area have an opportunity to help inform the selection of the preferred alternative, we have formed a project-specific Community Working Group (CWG).
 The members of the CWG will directly collaborate with Denver to help provide valuable input throughout the environmental and design process and serve as an important connection between the project and the broader community.

 Purpose: Denver Public Works’ Quebec Alternatives Analysis focused on identifying near-term, livable alternatives for Quebec Street to improve multimodal mobility and address increasing north-south travel demand.

 In April 2015, the Denver Regional Council of Governments (DRCOG) adopted the 2016-2021 Transportation Improvement Program (TIP), a six-year multimodal transportation program.
 The TIP identifies federally funded transportation projects that will be implemented within the DRCOG metro area.

 The TIP program awarded 50 percent of the funding for the first phase of the recommended alternative identified in the Quebec Alternatives Analysis from 13th Ave. to 26th Ave.
 With inclusion of 50 percent local Denver funding, a total of $23 million is available for planning, design and construction of Quebec Street 13th to 26th improvements.

-A public meeting was held September 27.
+A public meeting was held in September 2017.
 See meeting materials linked at top of this site.

 Additional public meetings will be held in 2018-2019 to review findings and as the project design is developed.